bcgov/shinyssdtools/paper/paper.md

 shinyssdtools::run_ssdtools_app()
 ```

+# Statement of Need
+`ssdtools` is an R package that has provided recent advances in SSD methodology [@fox_2020]. `shinyssdtools` provides access to this functionality via a simple, modern GUI without requiring users to be familiar with the R programming language.
+Data can be easily uploaded to the application, the interface can be viewed in multiple languages (French and English) and R code output is provided so that analyses can be reproduced or shared. `shinyssdtools` was developed for the Province of British Columbia with input from the governments of Canada as well as Australia and New Zealand and has been used by the governments of B.C. and Canada to derive water quality benchmarks.

 # Contribution
+SSD Toolbox is standalone software performing similar functionality to `shinyssdtools` developed by the US Environmental Protection Agency [@ssdtoolbox_2020].
+It can be downloaded as a Windows executable file and requires installation of version 9.5 of the MATLAB® Runtime Compiler (MCR) from Mathworks, which requires 3.75GB of hard disk space. `shinyssdtools` provides a more appealing user interface, is open-source, is operating-system-agnostic and does not require local installation of bulky software.

-The similarly named `shinyssd` is an alternative open source Shiny web application to fit SSDs that is also bundled as an R package [@dandrea_shinyssd_2019].
-`shinyssdtools` contributes by being bilingual; providing additional distributions including the gamma, Gompertz and log-Gumbel; by allowing the user to model average and by providing the R code to replicate the analysis.
+The similarly named `shinyssd` is an alternative open source Shiny web application to fit SSDs that is also bundled as an R package [@dandrea_shinyssd_2019]. `shinyssdtools` contributes by being bilingual; providing additional distributions including the gamma, Gompertz and log-Gumbel; by allowing the user to model average and by providing the R code to replicate the analysis.

 # Acknowledgements